Do you follow companies on LinkedIn to get the inside scoop on job leads? If not, you could be losing out on fantastic job opportunities.

 • Once you find the company, click on it and go to the company page.

-• The yellow follow button at the top right of the company page will enable you to follow the selected company.
+• Clicking the yellow follow button at the company page’s top right will enable you to monitor the selected company.

-• When you click the settings option, you can choose what updates to subscribe to, whether you want to receive emails or feed items, and at what frequency they should be sent to you.
+• When you click the settings option, you can choose what updates to subscribe to, whether you want to receive emails or feed items, and at what frequency.

 Which Companies Should You Follow?